Aaronontheweb/node-bootcamp/sessions/hour1/javascript-primer/readme.md

     var z;
     for (z in o) {
         alert(z + ': ' + o[z]); // access properties with []
-								// like . but referenced by variable
+								// like . but can be referenced by variable
     }
 ```